-For media inquiries, contact Jill Mersereau, Communications Coordinator (506) 429-2285
+For media inquiries, contact Josh O’Donnell (506) 478-7781.

 josh.odonnell@legnb.ca

-David Coon: Green Party Leader & MLA for Fredericton-Lincoln
+David Coon: Green Party Leader & MLA for Fredericton Lincoln

 Mr. Coon garnered all-party support for his proposal to create a code of conduct for MLAs.
 His bill to amend the Education Act to ensure public school students learn about historical and contemporary relationships with First Nations was adopted unanimously on his second attempt.
 He was also successful in having the Legislative Assembly officially recognize both Truth & Reconciliation Day and Emancipation Day in New Brunswick.

-Mr. Coon and his wife, Janice Harvey, have two daughters, and live in Fredericton’s Skyline Acres neighborhood.
+Mr. Coon and his wife, Janice Harvey, have two daughters and live in Fredericton’s Skyline Acres neighborhood.

 Megan Mitton: Green Party Deputy Leader and MLA for Tantramar